Luzkan/Scala/Tasklist5/README.md

 # **Task #1**

-## Create a class for polymorphic pair.
+## Create a class for polymorphic pairs.
 It should have accessors, mutators and toString method.

 ```scala
 // #1